- ABOUT THIS NOTICE

 We ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal data, your rights in relation to your personal data and on how to contact us and supervisory authorities in the event that you have a query or complaint.

 The University of Warwick (“UoW”) is committed to protecting the privacy and security of personal data.
 The purpose of this notice is to promote transparency in the use of personal data, and to outline how UoW collects and uses your personal data, in accordance with the General Data Protection Regulation 2016 (“GDPR”) and the Data Protection Act 2018 (“DPA 2018”).

-The purpose of this notice is to explain how the University of Warwick (“UOW”) and more specifically the Warwick Clinical Trials Unit (“WCTU”) will collect and use (process) your personal data, what rights you have in relation to that data and to provide transparency about the data collected about you.
+The purpose of this notice is to explain how the UoW and more specifically the Warwick Clinical Trials Unit (“WCTU”) will collect and use (process) your personal data, what rights you have in relation to those data and to provide transparency about the data collected about you.

-Throughout this notice, “University”, “we”, “our”, and “us” refer to the UOW and WCTU; “you” and “your” refer to the following:
+Throughout this notice, “University”, “we”, “our”, and “us” refer to the UoW and WCTU; “you” and “your” refer to any of the following:

 - Patient and Public Involvement (PPI) representatives